acbg/mycv/index.md

 - Managed client patent portfolios, guided and supervised the patent application process from invention through drafting, grant, and beyond.
 - Conducted technical analysis for patent applications, ensuring accuracy and compliance with legal standards.
 - Reviewed and evaluated technological innovations in various domains, including software, hardware, and physics-based applications.
-- Collaborated with legal and scientific teams to provide technical insights and strategy for intellectual property protection.
+- Collaborated with legal and scientific client teams to provide technical insights and strategy for intellectual property protection.
 - Analysed and searched large datasets of prior-art libraries

 `2022 - 2023`